Best SEO practices are something you will often see thrown around the internet.

 While incorporating the keywords you have selected, you need to be generating quality content that is highly relevant to the search.
 Google is also smart about how to incorporate keywords.

-You need to understand what people are looking for when they search something and inevitably land on your website.
+You need to understand what people are looking for when they search for something and inevitably land on your website.
 You are trying to provide content that is both in-depth and fulfilling for their needs.

 Google values content that keeps readers engaged on your site.
 This means avoid publishing short 250 word articles.
 Provide in-depth analysis, customer testimonials, pictures, and videos to keep your readers from bouncing.